dhruvparamhans/random_notes/hexrays220.md

 v6 variable has "char" type and if you'll try to compile this code, compiler will warn you about variable usage before assignment.

-Another bug: FPATAN instruction is correctly decompiled into atan2(), but arguments are incorrectly swapped.
+Another bug: FPATAN instruction is correctly decompiled into atan2(), but arguments are swapped.

 ## Odd peculiarities